 - The Clinical Instructor elects to have the student accompany her/him to educational opportunities if they are directly beneficial to the student's understanding of the current clinical caseload.

 Time off for athletic (or other) pursuits

 Students who are engaged in serious athletic training and competition, or other types of serious competition or formal learning, and who wish to commit to a heavy training schedule and/or high level competition which may interfere with attendance in clinical practice courses, may be required to postpone one or more clinical placements to accommodate this.
-Whether or not a student may be allowed to withdraw from the program temporarily and postpone a clinical placement is the decision of the School of Physical Therapy Academic Affairs Committee.
-This requires an official letter of request from the student to the Director of the School of Physical Therapy.
+Whether or not a student may be allowed to withdraw from the program temporarily and postpone a clinical placement is the decision of the School of Rehabilitation Science Academic Affairs Committee.
+This requires an official letter of request from the student to the Director of the School of Rehabilitation Science.
 Permission to withdraw temporarily from the MPT, or postpone a clinical placement will have variable consequences which will be articulated by the Academic Affairs Committee.